tgfisher/ouroboros/README.md

  │                       # not collide: `your_package_name.a_module` versus
  │                       # `your_package_name.a_subpackage.a_module`.
  │
- └── setup.py # This file is critical for making your package `pip install`-able
+ └── pyproject.yaml # This file is critical for making your package `pip install`-able
               # Note: there isn't 'one way' to do it.
-The setup file included in this
+The pyproject file included in this
               # repository is an example of a fairly simple, but decently featured
-              # setup file.
-The setup.py file example should be more than enough for
+              # pyproject file.
+The pyproject.yaml file example should be more than enough for
               # most situations.
 ```